jleonen/Frontend-Mentor-Challenges/Social Media Dashboard/README-section.md

 ### Continued development

 I will need to study more about what webkit properties do, as that was one of the properties used to make the button in this project.
 I would also like to have more opportunities to work with checkboxes and how to apply styles to them as well.
+I also believe that the class names could have been named better as well.
+I also think I need to work on how to work around specificities in CSS, as this was a challenge while I was building this project.
+I had tried applying a style to a certain element in a media query but it wasn't able to be applied since another

 ### Useful resources